Gerrit94/cookiecutter_rs_forked/README.md

 Requirements
 ------------
-Install `cookiecutter` command line: `pip install cookiecutter`
+Install `cookiecutter` command line: `pixi install cookiecutter jinja2-time`

+(At the time of writing (2024-03-06), cookiecutter didn't automatically install a dependency jinja2-time.
+Therefore this package has to be added manually.)

 Usage
 -----
 To start a new science project:

-`cookiecutter gh:mkrapp/cookiecutter-reproducible-science`
+`cookiecutter gh:Gerrit94/cookiecutter_rs_forked`

 Project Structure
 -----------------